jonaswagner2826/TeachingPortfolio/LectureExample_2ndOrderSystemDynamcis/lectureOutline.md

 - Math background/into
   - Make assumption that all math used has been discussed already? (or do we treat this like non-calc physics?... no)
+    - Yes... have understanding of differential equations and laplace transforms
+    -
 - System introduction
   - Equation of motion modeling (assume did most before so just review?)
   - Motivation... specific system example